solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 Let's go ahead and practice using lookup tables!

-this lab will guide you through the steps of creating, extending, and then using a lookup table in a versioned transaction.
+This lab will guide you through the steps of creating, extending, and then using a lookup table in a versioned transaction.

-#### 1. Get the starter code
+### 1. Get the starter code

 To begin, download the starter code from the starter branch of this [repository](https://github.com/Unboxed-Software/solana-versioned-transactions/tree/starter).